Best Home Security Systems for Rural Areas

 Glass Break Sensors

-Let’s be honest, burglars break glass.
-That’s why Glass Break Sensors are fast-becoming a critical component in any home security ecosystem.
+Most of the time, burglars aren’t going to be afraid to break glass.
+That’s why glass-break sensors are becoming a critical component in any home security ecosystem.
 Place these sensors near windows around your home.
 They leverage microphone technology to listen for the sound frequency of breaking glass.
-When the sensor is triggered, the alarm sounds and alerts are sent.
+When the sensor is triggered, the alarm goes off and alerts are sent.
 Yet another helpful feature for rural home security systems.

 Motion Detectors

 While entryway sensors secure the perimeter, Motion Detectors secure the interior of your home.
 These powerful devices use infrared technology to sense movement and motion.
 If an intruder makes it past your entry sensors, a motion detector is sure to stop them in their tracks.
-When triggered, the alarm sounds and alerts are sent.
+When triggered, the alarm is tripped and alerts go out.
 The best rural motion detectors can even distinguish between pets and people.

 Control Panel

-Your Control Panel is the central hub of your home security system.
-The top providers of rural systems offer modern control panels stacked with touchscreen technology.
-This is where you program your features, arm and disarm the system, communicate with the monitoring center, and even view live-stream video of your security cameras.
+Your control panel is the central hub of your home security system.
+The top providers of rural systems offer modern control panels stacked with touch-screen technology.
+This is where you program your features, arm and disarm the system, communicate with the monitoring center, and even view live video of your security cameras.
 Look for a rural home security system with a top-shelf control panel.

 Expandable

 If you live in a rural area, you’ll want a security system that can be expanded over time.
 Thankfully, expandable systems are becoming the norm.
 These home security systems allow for seamless integration of third-party devices.
 Add security cameras, smart door locks, lighting, and other home automation equipment.
-The sky’s the limit when you choose expandable.
-So keep a look out for this feature.
+The sky’s the limit when you choose expandable systems, so keep an eye out for this feature.

 Written By